 Well, board members usually receive no training and have no prior experience.
 That sets them up for failure.
-I'm sharing this list of common mistakes booster club board members and PTO officers commonly make so you can avoid them.
+I'm sharing this list of common mistakes booster club leaders commonly make so you can avoid them.

 Mistake #1: Thinking Small

 The biggest mistake I see booster clubs make is: thinking small.
 Your team is going to spend valuable time working on club activities.
 You could spend that time working on small activities or big activities.
 Bigger activities have larger profit potential which means a larger amount of money for the school or team you support.
 Bigger doesn't have to mean "more difficult" or "complex."

 If you and your team are each going to contribute 20 hours to planning an event, would you rather spend that time planning a bake sale that might only generate a couple hundred dollars, or a 5K race that raises thousands of dollars?

 If you sell spirit wear, should you sell a low quality T-shirt for $10, or an attractive half-zip pullover for $50?
 You would have to sell five T-shirts to generate the same amount of gross income from one pullover.
 And here's the funny thing we've experienced: people are more interested in buying higher quality items.
 They are willing to pay higher prices for a better product.

 Mistake #2: Underpricing

-Often, booster clubs and PTO's underprice their products and services.
+Often, booster clubs underprice their products and services.
 They tend to think "not everybody can afford expensive stuff."
 That's true, but many people CAN afford higher priced items and won't flinch at spending more for quality.
 When you only offer them low priced items, you lose potential income.